 We are a global, multi-disciplined engineering and construction company.
-J Murphy & Sons Limited is the main trading company of the Murphy group of companies.
-The Murphy Group has over 4,000 employees worldwide and operates in the United Kingdom and the Republic of Ireland and as part of a joint venture in Canada.
+J Murphy & Sons Limited is the main trading company of the Murphy group of companies (“the Group”).
+The Group has aroudn 3,500 employees worldwide and operates in the United Kingdom, the Republic of Ireland and as part of a joint venture in Canada.
 The Group had a global annual revenue of more than £1 billion in 2020.

-Our supply chains include in the region of 3,650 suppliers, with approximately 11% of these suppliers accounting for 80% of our expenditure on a regular basis.
+Our supply chains include in the region of 4,087 suppliers, with around 250 of these suppliers accounting for 80% of our expenditure on a regular basis.
 Our direct suppliers are predominantly UK or EU based and support our business in the provision of labour, plant, materials, equipment and professional services.
-We have no reason for concern in relation to any current member of the supply chain and their compliance with the Modern Slavery Act.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our Anti-Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 We take responsibility for conducting and growing our business in a safe, sustainable and responsible manner.
 We understand the impact our activities can have on the environment and society around us, and endeavour to ensure we eliminate or mitigate the risk of negative impacts and leave a positive legacy in the communities where we work.
 We have committed to a Sustainability Strategy with specific targets around Climate Action and Social Value make sustainable decision making an integral part of the way we do business.
 We also have policy statements in relation to Group Sustainability, Sustainable Procurement and Corporate Social Responsibility, all of which are available internally and to our supply chain.